Home About

 Back in 1970, feminist Jo Freeman started talking about what she called the tyranny of structurelessness, and it is still worth your while to read her original essay on the topic.
 Freeman argued that supposedly leaderless, structureless organizations actually have a kind of structure, because certain individuals usually wind up holding a great deal of informal invisible power without having to be accountable to anyone else.
 Freeman said this was A Bad Idea.
 Because of the tyranny of structurelessness, feminist organizations that were supposedly fighting patriarchy might in fact be rerpoducing patriarchal power structures in a hidden manner.

 Fast forward to today: we’re seeing similar kinds of power analysis around white supremacy.
 A supposedly non-hierarchical organization, like our Unitarian Universalist congregations, can reproduce harmful structures of white supremacy without even being aware of what they’re doing.
 So when you see a congregation that glories in its lack of structure or boasts about its “flat leadership structure,” start looking for the tyranny of structurelessness.
-And I’ll bet you find that someone, somewhere has a lot of hidden tyrannical power.
+Chances are good that you’ll find that someone, somewhere has a lot of hidden tyrannical power.

-Trust and openness: All your congregation’s decision-making processes should be clearly and simply defined.
-(This does not mean you have to create long involved policy books, like those called for in John Carver’s Policy Governance model of organization.
-Indeed, long involved policy books can have a tendency to reinforce patriarchy and white supremacy, privileging well-educated white men.)
+All your congregation’s decision-making processes should be clearly and simply defined.
+Note the words “clearly and simply” — long, involved, complicated policy books can tend to reinforce patriarchy and white supremacy, privileging well-educated white men.
 The best way to have open and transparent process, in my experience, is to build a congregational culture of trust and openness, so that open and transparent decision-making becomes a congregational norm.

 Building a congregational culture of trust and openness is conceptually easy, but in practice it’s quite time consuming, requiring constant attention on the part of lay leaders and paid staff.
-People have come up with all kinds of things that are supposed to help build a culture of openness and trust — congregational covenants, behavioral covenants, Policy Governance, etc., etc. — but in my experience, it all boils down to something quite simple and quite difficult.
-Everyone needs to understand that congregations are built on relationships; everyone needs to understand that you have to build up or nurture relationships, then once you have relationships you have maintain them, and finally when relationships are damaged (which is inevitable in human communities) you have to repair them.
+People have come up with all kinds of things that are supposed to help build a culture of openness and trust — congregational covenants, behavioral covenants, Policy Governance, etc., etc. In my experience, however, it all boils down to something quite simple, and quite difficult.
+Everyone needs to understand that congregations are built on relationships; everyone needs to understand that you have to build up or nurture relationships, then once you have relationships you have maintain them, and when relationships are damaged (which is inevitable in human communities) you have to repair them.

 You also have to pay constant attention to the ways you all work together to get things done in your congregation.
 As congregational life goes along, with people constantly building up, maintaining, and repairing relationships, you’re going to be constantly renegotiating the norms for getting things done.
 The big principles will stay the same — openness, honesty, trust — but how you live out those big principles constantly shifts and changes at the micro level.

-Considering the trust and openness of your congregation’s process:
+iii.
+Questions to evaluate the trust and openness of your congregation’s process

 No one keeps all these questions in mind all the time (or even much of the time).
 But when you start feeling uncomfortable about a process that you’re part of, these questions may help you figure out what’s making you feel uncomfortable, and how you might change things for the better.